Natak-Mesh/Nucleus_V1/home/natak/documents/user_manual.md

 This dual-mode capability is a key feature of the system, allowing ATAK to maintain communication even when WiFi connectivity is degraded or unavailable.
 The Reticulum/LoRa component is specifically designed to handle ATAK packet transmission and does not provide general-purpose networking for other applications.

-ATAK should be configured to use the following multicast addresses:
+ATAK EUD (via the network setting menu) should be configured to use the following multicast addresses:

 - Primary: 224.10.10.1:17012
 - Secondary: 239.2.3.1:6969